AlanKostrick/recursive-methods/README.md

 	}
 ```

-### The Application Class to check output for these methods
+### The application class to check output for these methods

 ```java
 import java.util.Scanner;